-In his heyday, actor Anthony Head was known as the “Watcher”.
+In his heyday, actor Anthony Head was known as the “Watcher” on Buffy the Vampire Slayer with Sarah Michelle Gellar.
 He was part of the “Watchers’ Council” and was in charge of training and guiding Slayers.
 It was a fine life, one full of action and adventure, even if completely made up.

 Anthony Head comes from a show business family.
-His father, Seafield Laurence Stewart Murray Head was a documentary filmmaker and also a founder of Verity Films which is a British documentary film company.
+His father, Seafield Laurence Stewart Murray Head, was a documentary filmmaker and founder of Verity Films, a British documentary film company.
 Head’s mother, Helen Shingler, was an actress.
 His older brother, Murray Head (Heartbeat, Holby City, Doctors), is an actor and singer.

 Head spoke to The Guardian about coming from a show business family saying, “My father was a documentary film director and producer, and my mother was an actress.
 People think that must have made it easier for me to become an actor, but actually, that’s nonsense.
 My mother said, well, if you must, and my father said I needed to have a second string to my bow, so if I didn’t succeed at acting, I’d have something else I could do.
 Bless his heart, he was fairly controlling.”

 According to Anthony, the relationship with his older brother probably didn’t start the way his older brother would have wished.
 “My relationship with my brother didn’t start well.
 My parents brought me home from hospital on his birthday, 13 days after my own birth.
 I’d had to stay in hospital because I got whooping cough.
 Needless to say, I didn’t go down that well with my brother.
 I was not the best birthday present.”